 The Maverick Billionaire himself is brought in to use his legendary skill at being lucky in the hopes that some of his good fortune will rub off on the toxic debt obligations themselves, thus negating the need to divine a value for them.

-April 2 (Bloomberg) — The Financial Accounting Standards Board, pressured by U.S. lawmakers and financial companies, voted to relax fair-value rules that Citigroup Inc. and Wells Fargo & Co. say don’t work when markets are inactive.
+From Bloomberg: April 2 (Bloomberg) — The Financial Accounting Standards Board, pressured by U.S. lawmakers and financial companies, voted to relax fair-value rules that Citigroup Inc. and Wells Fargo & Co. say don’t work when markets are inactive.